 Date Fil

 Gener al Information

 1. Name and address of developer or project sponsor:

 2. Address of project:

 Assessor's Block and Lot Number:

 3. Name, address, and telephone number of person to be contacted concerning this project:

 4. Indicate number of the permit application for the project to which this form pertains:

-7. indicate number of the perfint appropriation for the project to which this form pertains.

 5. List and describe any other related permits and other public approvals required for this project, including those required by city, regional, state and federal agencies:

 6. Existing zoning district::

 7. Proposed use of site (Project for which this form is filed):

 Projec t Description

 8. Site size.

 9. Square footage.

 10. Number of floors of construction.

 11. Amount of off-street parking provided.

 12. Attach plans.

 13. Proposed scheduling.

 14. Associated projects.

 15. Anticipated incremental development.

 16. If residential, include the number of units, schedule of unit sizes, range of sale prices or rents, and type of

 household size expected.

 17. If commercial, indicate the type, whether neighborhood, city or regionally oriented, square footage of